Family Educational Rights and Privacy Act of 1974, As Amended

 Public Notice Designating Directory Information

-Sioux Falls Seminary designates the following student information as public or “Directory Information.”
+We designate the following student information as public or “Directory Information.”
 Student’s name, address, telephone listing, and electronic mail address; major field of study; dates of attendance; enrollment status; degrees, honors, and awards received; and most recent educational institution attended.
 Such information may be disclosed by the institution for any purpose at its discretion.

 Currently enrolled students may withhold disclosure of any category of information under the Family Educational Rights and Privacy Act of 1974, as amended.
 To withhold disclosure, written notification